tedzards509/mathlib/README.md

 Integrate the aml_lua_binding.cpp into your c++ application if you want to.
 For simple or trivial functions(like addition) the aml version is slower.

+This library does NOT guarantee correctness of the result.
+It ignores IEEE 754 edge cases(overflow, INF, NaN, div 0, sqrt(-x), consistency, ...) in favor of speed.
+In the future this library may add a safe math flag.
+Do not use this library in safety critical mechanisms(encryption, aerospace, automotive).
+This library has undefined behavior(e.g. an internal division by 0) and it's not documented.